bberka/AspNetCore.MinimalApi.Ext/README.md

 ﻿# Minimal API Middleware

-A set of tools to simplify creating ASPNetCore applications, specifically when using MinimalAPIs.
+A set of tools to simplify creating AspNetCore applications, specifically when using MinimalAPIs.

 The middleware helps clean up your code by making it easy to break the application startup into seperate classes, ideally named by what their purpose is.